-For all courses, students must earn at least a C average on all exams to pass the course, except N311 Foundations of Professional Practice a B must be earned.
+For all courses, students must earn at least a 77% average on all exams to pass the course, except N311 Foundations of Professional Practice, an 85% must be earned.
 Test averages are calculated prior to adding in papers, projects, or other non-exam scores.
-If the average is less than a C or B for N311, the student earns the test average for the course.
-If the student's test average is C or B for N311 or higher, all of the remaining course assignments are calculated into the final grade.
-Students who do not earn a C in all courses or a B in N311 when exams are averaged fail the course, regardless of the grades on the other non-exam course activities.
+If the average is less than 77% or 85% for N311, the student earns the test average for the course.
+If the student's test average is 77% or 85% for N311 or higher, all of the remaining course assignments are calculated for the final grade.
+Students who do not earn a 77% in all courses or an 85% in N311 when exams are averaged fail the course, regardless of the grades on the other non-exam course activities.

-In a nursing course that contains a clinical or lab components, a student must earn a grade of at least C in theory, except for N311 Foundations of Professional Practice a B must be earned and C or S (satisfactory) in the clinical or lab components to receive degree credit for the course.
-If the student's clinical-grade is satisfactory, the grade for the course is the theory grade.
+In a nursing course that contains a clinical or lab components, a student must earn at least 77% in theory, except for N311 Foundations of Professional Practice an 85% must be earned and 77% or S (satisfactory) in the clinical or lab components to receive degree credit for the course.
+If the student's clinical grade is satisfactory, the grade for the course is the theory grade.
 A U (unsatisfactory) clinical performance results in failure or an F grade for the course.
+The student may withdraw from the course if the withdrawal deadline has not passed; see course withdrawal policy.